expo/expo/docs/pages/feature-preview/index.md

   - **EAS Submit**: Upload your app to the Apple App Store or Google Play Store from the cloud with one CLI command.
 [Learn more](/submit/introduction.md).

-- **expo-dev-client**: When you need to customize your project beyond the standard runtime provided in Expo Go, you can create a custom development client for your application, install it on your phone, and continue developing.
+- **Development clients**: When you need to customize your project beyond the standard runtime provided in Expo Go, you can create a custom development client for your application, install it on your phone, and continue developing.
+This is made possible using the `expo-dev-client` library.
 [Learn more](/clients/introduction.md).